jhauberg/comply/README.md

 - Python 3.5+
 - [docopt](https://github.com/docopt/docopt)

-## Strict compliance
+## The *Compliant* Style

-To enforce its guidelines, `comply` defines some (highly) opinionated rules and conventions on best practices for writing code that reads better and is more maintainable.
-As a whole, these rules represent the requirement for a codebase to be compliant with the `comply` style.
+To enforce its guidelines, `comply` defines some (highly) opinionated rules and conventions on best practices for writing code that both reads better and is more maintainable.

+These rules must all be satisfied for a codebase to be of the *Compliant* style.

 Following these rules will help improve the general state of your project, making it easier for anyone, yourself or others, to both maintain and contribute.